LinkYou for the Future Internacional Conference | Conferencia Internacional Universidades y empresas trabajando juntos

 Authors from all over the world are invited to submit original and unpublished abstracts, which are not under review in any other conference.
 All papers will be peer reviewed by the scientific committee based on their originality, significance, methodological soundness, and clarity of exposition.

-Submitted Abstracts must be written in English and should be in PDF format and should have no more than 450 words; They must follow the instructions in the template file, available in Microsoft Word format at: Template Abstract Submission (docx)
+Submitted Abstracts must be written in English and should be in PDF format and should have no more than 450 words; They must follow the instructions in the template file, available in Microsoft Word format at: Template and guidelines for abstract presentation (docx)

 For abstract submission, please click on the following link: Internacional Conference Paper Submission